-And it isn’t just me.
+And it isn’t just us.
 According to the e-Conomy SEA 2020 report by Google, Bain and Temasek, there were 40 million new Internet users last year in Southeast Asia.
 As businesses and governments moved to digitise products and services, more than one in every three users who tried these new digital services were first-timers.

 The challenges of operating in a digital-led landscape can be somewhat intimidating for traditionally run small- and medium-sized enterprises (SMEs).
 Add to that the disruptions that COVID-19 has brought on.
 Some of the business owners we meet ask: How can I operate effectively in the new normal?
 How can I future-proof my business to weather the months ahead?
 How much will going digital cost?
 I don’t know much about technology – how do I even get started?